 - Ensure your documentation to support your disability have been received by the Office of Student Accessibility and Accommodation.

-- You will be given access to your SAA Accommodate Account and our office will assist you in using your account to access your approved accommodations and submitted medical documentation; and to schedule appointments with SAA staff and submit Semester Requests.
+- When your registration with SAA is complete, you will be given access to your SAA Accommodate Account and our office will assist you in using your account to access your approved accommodations and submitted medical documentation; and to schedule appointments with SAA staff and submit Semester Requests.

-- When you receive approval on your Semester Requests, you will receive forms to be printed out.
-Print out two copies of the form for each class.
-Meet with your professors and discuss your accommodations.
-Student and professor sign the forms.
-Give your professor a copy and return a signed copy to the SAA Office.
+- When you receive approval on your Semester Requests, meet with your professors and discuss your accommodations.
+Student and professor electronically sign the letters after the meeting.

-- Sign-up to take your exam in SAA through your SAA Accommodate Account two days prior to the exam.
+- Sign-up to take your exam in SAA through your SAA Accommodate Account four days prior to the exam.